- Respect a Dutch person’s personal space. Many value their physical and personal privacy.

 - In a shop or restaurant, people are expected to help themselves as much as possible before asking a service provider.
 Always show service providers the same level of respect you would show your friends.
 Many Dutch frown upon those who display a sense of superiority.

-- Avoid displaying intolerance towards ethnic minorities or alternative lifestyles.
+- Avoid displaying intolerance towards minorities or alternative lifestyles.
 This will likely lead to disapproval from your Dutch counterpart as many have a strong sense of tolerance.

 - Do not ask a Dutch person how much they earn.